 - Not Impact Resistant, Anti-reflective Front and Back

-Despite having a higher VLT (visible light transmission) than the Native Highlines or Costa Hinanos, the Kahis felt darker to wear than either pair.
+Despite having a higher VLT (visible light transmission) than some of the others we tested, the Kahis feel on the darker side.
 They are exceedingly comfortable in bright light.
 The Bronze color also adds contrast to your field of vision and creates less color distortion than any other brown lens we tested.
 They are effective across most lighting situations.

 We are such big fans of the Kahi's HCL Bronze Polarized lenses that we had a hard time finding anything to complain about!
 We thought perhaps the fact that they wrap around your head and pick up trace amounts of hair grease might be a pitfall, but they are truly easy to clean, so we couldn't even count that.

 That said, these glasses are not only heavy but large.
 Our narrow-faced testers had a few issues with the bows being extremely long and the overall width caused them to rest on the outsides of the tops of their ears.
-If you have a smaller head or face, we recommend checking out the Native Highlines or Costa Hinanos, which are much smaller overall.
 These glasses work better on a larger head for general comfort, but even medium to smaller testers didn't find them excessively uncomfortable to wear for hours at a time.

 Style and Versatility

-At around $250, the Maui Jim Kahis are no cheap pair of sunglasses.
+The Maui Jim Kahis are no cheap pair of sunglasses, and are actually one of the most expensive pairs we tested.
 And while spending more money doesn't always get you a better product, in this case, it does.
 The Kahis are a solid investment that impressed us with their excellent all-around performance, and we think they're worth what you'll pay.

 — Maggie Brandenburg